pabigot/embtextf/README.rst

-Release: 20130321
+Release: 20130322

-Embtextf ("Embedded System Text Formatting") is a collection of functions supporting \*printf(3c) and numeric formatting functionality on embedded devices with highly constrained memory
+Embtextf ("Embedded System Text Formatting") is a collection of functions supporting \*printf(3c) and numeric formatting functionality on embedded devices with highly constrained memory.
+It derives from functions originally provided in msp430-libc from the `MSPGCC`_ project.

 Embtextf features:

-* Output generation without large internal buffers by using a callback function to process the generated text;
+* Output is generated using a callback function to produce the generated text, eliminating large memory buffers on the heap or stack;

 * Most standard printf(3c) format string expressions are supported;

 * Additional functions for generating base-2 through base-36 representations
   of standard C integer types;

+* Highly space-efficient implementation (between 1KB and 2.5KB for the entire family of \*printf() functions, depending on feature selection)

 Each provided function is prefixed with ``embtextf_`` to isolate it from both the toolchain and application namespaces.
 This allows embtextf to co-exist